ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 console.log(y);
 ```

-> Above code would give output `1undefined`. inside `if` statement we have `function f(){}`.
+> The code above would give output `1undefined`. inside `if` statement we have `function f(){}`.
 Here's it's a function expression, not function statement, which is why f is not a variable.
 > As a reminder, function expression is something like this:
 ```javascript
 var myFunc1 = new function() {}